 Docker Compose version v5.x.x

-Alternatively, you can install the Moby Engine package from Fedora’s official repositories.
-Moreover, Moby is the open-source project that Docker CE is built upon, and Fedora maintains its own version that integrates well with the distribution.
+The Moby Engine is the open-source project Docker CE is built upon, and Fedora maintains its own version that integrates natively with the distribution.

 Install Moby Engine

-To begin, install the Moby Engine along with Docker Compose using a single command:
+Install the Moby Engine along with Docker Compose:

 sudo dnf install moby-engine docker-compose